yegor256/blog/_posts/2018/feb/2018-02-13-micro-vesting.md

 [pitch]({% pst 2016/mar/2016-03-28-unspoken-secrets-of-elevator-pitch %}) an investor,
 not to those who write the best Java code.
 Thus, the work programmers do and the "value events" the startup is aiming to reach are pretty much disconnected.

+{% quote Using microvesting with valuation and hourly rate the company can influence programmers' motivation. %}

 A more logical formula is **microvesting**, which we practice in projects managed by [Zerocracy](http://www.zerocracy.com).
 It is as simple as that: A company has